Do you want to get jobs in South Korea in 2025 but don’t know how?

 Self-employment is so widely recognized in South Korea that freelancers must show they are qualified.
 They do not need to be professional and committed employees.

-However, being superb at your desired line of work and fluent in Korean will give you many splendid chances.
+However, being superb at your desired work and fluent in Korean will give you many chances.

-The minimum wage policy has a lot of importance in South Korea.
+The minimum wage policy is critical in South Korea.
 The minimum pay rate is around 9,160 won or US$8 per hour.
 This translates to around INR 600.

-This means you can earn a minimum of 1.3 million won or a little over 100 USD monthly on just minimum earnings.
+This means you can earn a minimum of 1.3 million won, or a little over 100 USD monthly, on these minimum earnings.

 (iii) EPS – Employment Permit System